abigaelbousquet/rookie-to-cookie/README.md

 ### Back-End

+All of the API endpoints in Server.java have handler classes in EndpointHandlers.
+These handler classes all implement the Route interface to be compatible with the server.

+The handlers that interact with firebase and/or recipe sources take an object implementing the StoreInterface and/or RecipeSource interfaces respectively so that the handlers can work with mocked or real sources depending on caller needs.

+The RecipeData package contains all of the classes related to Recipes and sources of Recipes.

+- The Datsource sub-package contains the RecipeSource interface, which both MockedRecipeSource and SpoonacularRecipeSource implement.
+This package also contains the SearchResult class which describes a result object which wraps the List of Recipes obtained by calling a RecipeSource's query method.
+- The Recipe sub-package contains all classes describing the pieces of a whole Recipe object, which RecipeSource.query returns a List of.
+- The MealPlan class describes a meal plan object, which associates Recipe objects with different days.

+The RecommenderAlgorithm package contains all classes related to meal plan generation.

+- The KDTree sub-package contains the classes involved in creating a KDTree of candidate Recipes for the "personalized" meal plan generation algorithm.
+A RecipeRecommendationKDTree contains RecipeNodes, and uses DistanceRecipePairs with the DistanceRecipePairComparator (which implements the Comparator interface) to find nearest neighbors of a given Recipe in the tree.
+- The MealPlanGeneratorUtilities contains the helper classes involved in meal plan generation, and exists primarily for readability of the MealPlanGenerator class.
+- The MealPlanGenerator contains the 2 different algorithms for meal plan generation, and uses classes in the two above sub-packages to do so.
+The Mode class outlines an ENUM for mode choice used in this class, as well as the RecipeVolumeException, which is a custom exception thrown when not enough quality recipes for a given set of constraints can be gathered from the RecipeSource associated with a MealPlanGenerator object.

+The storage package contains the StorageInterface interface and FirebaseUtilities (real) and MockedFirebase (mocked) which are classes both implementing the StorageInterface to interact with Firebase and data storage.

+The UserData package contains the Profile and ProfileUtilities classes, which organize data on user profiles stored in Firebase.

 ## Specific Choices

 Discuss any specific data structures you used, why you created it, and other high level explanations.